 - Put additional stress or pressure on their relationships.

 - Affect their overall well-being.

-I remember the time when I was managing a manufacturing site and was leading a team of about thirty shop floor workers and five office workers.
+I remember the time when I was managing a manufacturing site and was leading a team of about thirty shop-floor workers and five office workers.
 One of the biggest challenges a new leader has is earning the trust and respect of their team members.

-At that time, I was experiencing some health challenges, which affected my ability to focus on what I needed to do to be an effective leader.
-As I had started off in my leadership role very cautiously because I didn’t want to “rock the boat,” my team members weren’t willing to share what was really going on and bring forth ideas on how things could be improved.
+At that time, I was experiencing health challenges, which affected my ability to focus on what I needed to do to be an effective leader.
+As I had started off in my leadership role cautiously because I didn’t want to “rock the boat,” my team members weren’t willing to share what was really going on and bring forth ideas on how things could be improved.